alexa/avs-device-sdk/README.md

   * ContextManager
   * AVSUtils
   * AVSCommon
+* Bug fix for `MessageRouterTest` aborting intermittently
 * Bug fix for `MultipartParser.h` compiler warning
 * Suppression of sensitive log data even in debug builds.
 Use cmake parameter -DACSDK_EMIT_SENSITIVE_LOGS=ON to allow logging of sensitive information in DEBUG builds
 * Fix crash in ACL when attempting to use more than 10 streams
 * Updated MediaPlayer to use `autoaudiosink` instead of requiring `pulseaudio`
 * Updated MediaPlayer build to suppport local builds of GStreamer
-* Fixes for the following Github issues
+* Fixes for the following Github issues:
   * [MessageRouter::send() does not take the m_connectionMutex](https://github.com/alexa/alexa-client-sdk/issues/5)
   * [MessageRouter::disconnectAllTransportsLocked flow leads to erase while iterating transports vector](https://github.com/alexa/alexa-client-sdk/issues/8)
   * [Build errors when building with KittAi enabled](https://github.com/alexa/alexa-client-sdk/issues/9)